Jigoku/alluvion/README.md

+# NOTE
+This software doesn't work anymore as the strike API has been taken down

 # What is Alluvion?

 Alluvion is a GPLv3 licensed torrent search utility, giving you direct access to magnet links, info hashes, and the torrent files themselves.
 It uses the [strike API](https://getstrike.net/api/) to return results based on your keywords.